-ING Bank N.V. (also called "ING Bank") is part of ING Groep N.V. (also called "ING Group"), the holding company for a broad spectrum of companies (together, called "ING").
-ING Group holds all shares of ING Bank N.V., which is a non-listed 100% subsidiary of ING Group.
+ING Groep N.V., (also called "ING Group"), is the holding company of a broad spectrum of companies (together, called "ING").
+ING Groep N.V. is a listed company and holds all shares of ING Bank N.V., which is a non-listed, 100% subsidiary of ING Group.